Understanding Users' Interaction with Login Notifications: Results

-When comparing the groups, \textit{Legit} is the one where most participants reported a factor having no effect.
+When comparing groups, \textit{Legitimate} is the one where most participants reported a factor having no effect.
 The \textit{Malicious (Change)} group, on the other hand, is the one where participants describe the strongest influences of the factors.
-Using a Kruskal-Wallis test with Bonferroni-correction for pairwise comparisons, we found that the metadata had a significantly higher effect for \textit{Malicious (Change)} participants compared to \textit{Malicious (No Change)} participants ($\chi^{2}(2) = 6.65, p < 0.05$).
+Using a Kruskal-Wallis test with Bonferroni-correction for pairwise comparisons, we found that metadata had a significantly higher effect for \textit{Malicious (Change)} participants compared to \textit{Malicious (No Change)} participants ($\chi^{2}(2) = 6.65, p < 0.05$).
 The same is true for the email content ($\chi^{2}(2) = 7.73, p < 0.05$).
 Thus, to nudge more users to change their password upon receiving potentially malicious login notifications, focusing on designing the content and metadata is vital.

-\textbf{Influence of Negative Experiences} Overall, 30\% of participants described falling victim to a security breach within the last two years (\ref{app:part2:q14}).
+\textbf{Influence of Negative Experiences} Overall, 30\% of participants described falling victim to a security breach within the last two years (\aptLtoX[graphic=no, type=html]{\textbf{MQ14}}{\ref{app:part2:q14}}).
 In the malicious treatment, 42\% of those who changed their password reported prior negative experiences.
 Only 32\% of those who did not change their password said so.
-The difference is not statistically significant, $\chi^{2}(2) = 2.61, p = 0.271$ but suggests that prior breach experience increases the likelihood of users changing their password upon receiving a notification.
+The difference is not statistically significant, $\chi^{2}(2) = 2.61, p = 0.271$, but suggests that prior breach experience increases the likelihood of users changing their password upon receiving a notification.\\

-\summarybox{ Based on the first study, we assumed the device and location to be more helpful than the account name and the date.
-However, when compared side-by-side, we can conclude that all factors are equally essential.
-What we did observe is that the helpfulness of the information for the \textit{Malicious (No Change)} participants is significantly lower, which further explains the issues of this group when determining what happened.
+\begin{shaded} {\textbf{Summary}} {When comparing login information side-by-side, we can conclude that all factors are equally essential.
+We also observed that the helpfulness of the information for the \textit{Malicious (No Change)} participants is significantly lower, which further explains the issues of this group when determining what happened.
 Regarding other factors, the content of the notification, its metadata, and prior experience in dealing with it had the highest effect across all treatments.
-Negative experience tends to influence the reaction as well; other aspects appeared to be less crucial. }
+Negative experience tends to influence the reaction as well; other aspects appeared to be less crucial.}\end{shaded}